In this part of the tutorial, you'll modify the starter app to display

-Keep this near the top of the
+Add these properties near the top of the

-Hero class, let’s refactor our component's
+AppComponent class, refactor the component's

 hero property to be of type

-Then initialize it with an
+then initialize it with an

 1 and the name

 update the binding in the template to refer to the hero's

-<div> for our hero's
+<div> for the hero's

 id property and another